jlnknz/io.landho.tools.webgen/README.md

 - Included files (with include-file helper) are not watched.
 We should add a parameter to define a list of alternate files to watch
-  workaround: put the includes into content/include/whatever.hbs the default input for content does not take subdirectories into account (that would actually break the paths if we did that)

 ------